Team-OptiFine/Discord-Information/FAQ/README.md

 ### How do I use OptiFine on Minecraft: Windows 10 Edition/Pocket Edition?
 *Note: For the sake of simplicity, these versions will be collectively referred to by their official name: ["Bedrock Edition"](https://minecraft.gamepedia.com/Bedrock_Edition)*

 **You cannot.** OptiFine is purely a [Minecraft: Java Edition](https://minecraft.net/store/minecraft-java-edition) mod.
 The Bedrock Edition of Minecraft is NOT supported by OptiFine, as it uses an entirely different game engine and internally bears little resemblance to Java Edition.
-Anything that claims to be OptiFine for Bedrock/Pocket Edition is completely fraudulent, and may even be malware.
+Anything that claims to be OptiFine for Bedrock Edition is completely fraudulent, and may even be malware.
 Please be careful of what you're downloading.

 <div align="center">
   <h1>Shaders</h1>
 </div>

 ### What are "Internal" shaders?
 "Internal" shaders enable OptiFine's shader system without loading any special shader programs (or "packs").
 This can be used to test if shaders work at all on your computer (which could be useful if you have potentially outdated hardware), or they can be used to simply and quickly "disable" shaders without having to reload a significant amount of resources.
+It's worth noting that Internal shaders are explicitly designed for testing and debugging purposes only. sp614x himself has advised **not** to use these shaders for normal gameplay.

 ### Why does my game look brighter/shadeless when using "Internal" shaders?
 Most likely you have the shaders option "Old Lighting" disabled.
 You can find this option on the right panel of the shader packs menu.